Readit News logoReadit News

 snissn commented on Faces.js, a JavaScript library for generating vector-based cartoon faces zengm.com/facesjs/... · Posted by u/starkparker

-monooso · a year ago
+monooso · 2 years ago

 I built something similar a few months back [1][2].